2600hz/kazoo/applications/crossbar/doc/phone_numbers.md

 #### Check availability of phone numbers

-This API check if the numbers are still available for purchase.

-- IN <- List of numbers
-- OUT -> JSON; Key = Number, Value = status

 > POST /v2/accounts/{ACCOUNT_ID}/phone_numbers/check

+This API checks if the numbers are still available for purchase.

+A status of `"error"` may be due to:

+* Number not being handled by carrier `knm_other`
+* `phonebook` being unresponsive

 ```shell
 curl -v -X POST \